tensorflow/tensorflow/README.md

 [tools](https://www.tensorflow.org/resources/tools),
 [libraries](https://www.tensorflow.org/resources/libraries-extensions), and
-[community](https://www.tensorflow.org/community) resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.
+[community](https://www.tensorflow.org/community) resources that lets researchers push the state-of-the-art in Machine Learning(ML) and developers easily build and deploy ML-powered applications.

 TensorFlow was originally developed by researchers and engineers working on the